 You’ll be happy to know that you really only need two simple things to make this potato peel recipe.
 Any other equipment is just to make measuring easier or the serving a little smoother.
 Once you have your potatoes and a couple of kitchen items, you’re ready to start baking!

-We're taking potato chips to a whole new level!
+We're taking potato chips to a whole new level with these potato skin chips!
 By baking this super healthy snack, you're not only satisfying your hunger, but also helping to save the earth.
 This zero waste method of cooking produces the crispiest and most flavorful potato skin chips, plus costs almost nothing to create.

 Peeled potato skins, 2-3 Russet or Yukon Gold potatoes